Table of Contents

 Some testing agencies require that the label applied to transom or sidelight assemblies shall state whether panels or glazing materials are to be used in the frame.
 If the frame contains both panels and glazing materials, the label for the glazing materials is used since it is the most limiting rating.

 8 Fire window frames (borrowed light)

 Fire window frames are labeled hollow metal glass light frames that are not attached to a door frame and are tested in accordance with NFPA 257 or UL 9 and shall be provided in accordance with the manufacturer’s listing.
 Individual glazing material exposed areas are not to exceed 1296 square inches and the dimension for width or height shall not exceed 54 inches unless otherwise tested.
 The maximum hourly rating, overall window size, and individual glazing material exposed areas for frame and glazing manufacturers may be obtained through the listing agencies as indicated in Section 3.
 Fire window frames are typically used in corridor walls and may be provided for masonry or drywall construction.
 Consult the frame manufacturer as to the ability to supply fire window frames for drywall walls.
-Grout is not required for fire rated frames installed in either drywall or masonry walls at any hourly rating.
+Unless otherwise stated in the manufacturer’s certification, grout or any other filler material is not required for fire rated frames installed in either drywall or masonry walls at any hourly rating.

 9 Fire doors with Builder's Hardware

 Hardware Fire doors with Builder’s Hardware serve four main purposes:

 - To function as a door at all times;